HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 - Wrote shell scripts and custom OS images to automate Linux desktop deployments
 - Honored by Academy for Teachers for innovation as a computer science educator
 - Commissioned by PERC to create digital resources for the Exploring Computer Science curriculum
-- Commissioned by New Visions to create Google Apps for School Operations screen-cast tutorials {: .list-plus }
+- Commissioned by New Visions for Public Schools to create Google Apps for School Operations screen-cast tutorials {: .list-plus }

 ### Projects